DoCongSon/test-api/README.md

 - `GET /health` — returns service status and uptime metadata.
 - `GET /hello?name=YourName` — returns a greeting, defaulting to `world` if `name` is omitted.
+- `GET /hello/secure` — requires a valid Firebase ID token or session cookie and greets the authenticated user.
+- `POST /auth/session` — exchanges a Firebase ID token for a long-lived session cookie and returns the user profile.
+- `GET /auth/me` — returns the current authenticated user (ID or session token required).
+- `DELETE /auth/session` — revokes refresh tokens for the authenticated user and clears the session cookie.

 ## Logging